 Some communicate with sign language or tactile signing as sight deteriorates.
 Many maintain a small amount of central vision which remains good but makes life incredibly challenging.

-The Molly Watt Trust recognises many of the challenges and as a result is very active on social media, sharing information and experiences and continues to fundraise for small items or equipment to enhance life with Usher Syndrome.
+Molly Watt Trust recognises the many challenges of those living with Usher Syndrome and as a result very active on social media, sharing information and experiences whilst actively fundraising for small items of assistive tech/ equipment to enhance life living with Usher Syndrome.

 Details of the condition are general each person with the condition is unique.

-Usher Syndrome is a condition only really understood by the people who have it, these are the people who can teach us the most.
+Usher Syndrome is a condition only truly understood by those living with it and it is these people who can educate us the most.